-North Dakota has a number of opportunities to partner with the U.S. Census Bureau to ensure that our state is properly counted for the 2020 Census and other activities that directly impact our state.
+North Dakota had a number of opportunities to partner with the U.S. Census Bureau to ensure that our state was properly counted for the 2020 Census and other activities that directly impact our state.
+The opportunities will continue to exist.

 - Overview of Partnership Opportunities (2584kb pdf, presentation from May 18, 2016)